 The Medicare Part D program is a partially insured plan.
-The Company recorded a payable of \$181,062 and \$185,093 at December 31, 2020 and 2019, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies.
-The Company also recorded a payable of \$0 and \$923 at December 31, 2020 and 2019, respectively, for the Medicare Part D coverage gap discount program.
-The payables are recorded in liability for amounts held under uninsured plans in the statutory basis statements of admitted assets, liabilities and capital and surplus.
-These Medicare subsidies are described in Note 1, Liability for Amounts Held Under Uninsured Plans.
+The Company recorded a payable of \$206,038 and \$181,062 at December 31, 2021 and 2020, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies.
+The payables are recorded in liability for amounts held under uninsured plans, in the financial statements.